abdelrahman-elkady/se-tutorial/lab-1.md

 For more on dev tools see [discover-devtools](http://discover-devtools.codeschool.com/)

-For genrall refrence see [w3schools](www.w3schools.com) - You can learn a lot from just reading the reference by the way.
+For general reference see [w3schools](www.w3schools.com) - You can learn a lot from just reading the reference by the way.